ftrct66/Credit-Risk-Prediction/README.md

 | Avg_Utilization_Ratio | Average Card Utilization Ratio |
 | Naive_Bayes_Classifier_attribution | Naive Bayes |
 | Naive_Bayes_Classifier_attribution | Naive Bayes |

+# Modelling
+The model is used in Gaussian Naive Bayes, Gradient Boosting, and KNeighbors.
+After that, the selection of the best model was carried out based on the evaluation of model performance through cross-validation.
+The best model obtained is GradientBoosting and is calculated using hyperparameter tuning with a train set accuracy of 96% and a test set of 91%.

+# Project Conclusion
+1. Based on Exploratory Data Analysis (EDA) :
+- The credit_risk column in the data set shows an unequal class distribution, with lower risk than high risk
+- The average age of customers is 46 years with an age range of 26 to 73 years
+- The average customer relationship with the bank is around 36 months (3 years)
+- The average credit limit is about $8632
+- There is a pattern showing that individuals with lower levels of education tend to have lower credit risk
+- The average customer uses the “Blue” category card compared to other categories
+- In terms of credit risk, males are more at risk than females
+2. Business Insights :
+- In the world of finance, credit risk management plays an important role in ensuring a balance between lending to customers and minimizing risk.
+To achieve this goal, a solid strategy is needed that focuses on prudent risk management.
+- By understanding the customer's risk profile, we can design specific strategies for each segment.
+This makes it possible to provide credit offers that are more in line with the abilities and characteristics of each group thereby reducing overall risk.
+- Collaborating with credit research institutions and external data service providers can provide additional insights.
+Outside information can provide a broader view of the customer and the economic environment that may affect the customer's ability to pay.